Javascript is not enabled.

 Fortunately, MHT can help.
 Researchers found that women treated with estrogen therapy after their ovaries were removed before the age of natural menopause did not have the same risk of cognitive decline and late-life dementia as women not treated with estrogen.

-In the case of early menopause, with or without symptoms, Pinkerton says there are clear benefits to taking MHT — estrogen only in cases where the ovaries were removed and estrogen plus progesterone in cases where the ovaries are intact.
-The treatment is suggested until the average age of natural menopause to protect against heart disease, bone loss and cognitive changes.
+In the case of early menopause, with or without symptoms, Pinkerton says there are clear benefits to taking MHT — estrogen only in cases where the uterus was removed and estrogen plus progesterone in cases where the uterus is intact.
+MHT is suggested until the average age of natural menopause to protect against heart disease, bone loss and cognitive changes.

-The caveat is that MHT is not usually recommended for those who have a history of breast or endometrial cancer, stroke, heart attack, blood clots or liver disease.
+The caveat is that MHT is not usually recommended for those who have a history of estrogen-sensitive cancers, stroke, heart attack, blood clots or liver disease.

 Hormone therapy for natural, average-age menopause